-Liposuction is ideal for areas such as the neck, abdomen, love handles, saddle bags or inner/outer thighs.
-Additionally, "back fat and gynecomastia can also be effectively addressed with liposuction.
+Liposuction is ideal for areas such as the abdomen, love handles, saddle bags, inner/outer thighs and neck.
+Additionally, back-fat and gynecomastia can also be effectively addressed with liposuction.

-Here are a few pointers and recommedations to help your prepare for your liposuction procedure:
+Here are a few pointers and recommendations to help your prepare for your liposuction procedure:

 Liposuction is performed by making tiny incisions, approximately one centimeter.
 These tiny incisions heal well and are not noticeable after a few months.